Skip to content

 Why did my weight loss slow down?

-As you lose weight, your body needs fewer calories to maintain itself, and you often move less without realizing it (a phenomenon called adaptive thermogenesis).5 This gradually shrinks your deficit.
+As you lose weight, your body needs fewer calories to maintain itself, and energy expenditure can drop more than predicted—partly due to adaptive thermogenesis and partly because you may move less without realizing it (NEAT).
+5 This gradually shrinks your deficit.
 Combat the slowdown with step goals, consistent resistance training, and small calorie adjustments every 10–15 pounds.

 Can supplements speed things up?